 You see me post articles and speak on mindset.
 I want more people to think about what they can do with effort, taking on challenges, accepting feedback and, potentially, failure.
 Experience and success have a finite leverage point.
 Pushing past this cap involves mindset.

 How do we raise the bar and raise our capabilities with it?

-I believe that the more experienced we get, the less feedback we get, and we develop attitudes about certain things.
+I believe that the more experienced we get, the less feedback we get, and we develop fixed mindset about certain things.

 With new perspective I now see my opportunity is to enable companies and leaders to see things in a different light.
 To see themselves in a different light.
 To see a future with change, discomfort and potentially some failure.
 What don’t you see about yourself or what don’t you know about yourself?
 What do others know about you but you don’t?

 What if you’ve got a blind spot?
 Those around us are holding out on us, as the reality is, most of us do have blind spots.
 The Johari Window Model reflects the potential to expand your open area.